simplejson/simplejson/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The RFC specifies that the names within a JSON object should be unique, but does not specify how repeated names in JSON objects should be handled.
+The RFC specifies that the names within a JSON object should be unique, but does not mandate how repeated names in JSON objects should be handled.
 By default, this module does not raise an exception; instead, it ignores all but the last name-value pair for a given name::